🏆 Elite Handicap Report · July 18, 2026

 Top Woman in Field

-• ✓ Deep heat acclimatization (FL summer training)
+• ✓ Deep FL heat acclimatization for a humid Holly July

 • ⚠ Travel burden from Florida